Location: Jefferson, Texas, USA

 The 13½ foot high drinking fountain is located at the intersection of Market & Lafayette Streets, immediately to the south of the Carnegie Library.
 The fountain, cast by J. L. Mott Iron Works of New York, is described for man, horse and dog with a self-closing valve.
-The structure had an octagonal base which supported two large fluted troughs for horses and two demi-lune basins for humans within rectangular panels.
+The structure had an octagonal base which supported two large fluted troughs for horses with decorative shields to protect the float valve and ball cock from damage by horses.
+Two demi-lune basins for humans were set within rectangular panels.
 Two small troughs at street level were fed with overflow water for the use of dogs.

 A cornice beneath the drinking wells was decorated with palmette motifs.
 A dedication plaque is mounted above the basin at the front of the fountain.
 It states: Dedicated / In Honor Of / Jacob And Ernestine / Sterne / Who Lived / In This City / For Many Years / Presented / To The City / Of Jefferson / By Their Children / As An Expression / Of Affection For / Their Native Town.